 I think my thoughts become obvious quite quick in the video below… but it’s a bit of an endless question.

 Humans are inherently results focused, I know.
 But the nature of trading betting exchanges means there isn’t often the chance for a very long-term trade.
-Again, re-iterating the points above.
+Again, reiterating the points above.
 Would it be fair to measure ROI on small, fickle markets that can be so volatile?

-Personally, I feel various terms and sometimes tools as well have over-spilt from other forms of trading.
+Personally, I feel various terms and sometimes tools as well have over-spilled from other forms of trading.
 ROI is just one of them!
 For me, another would be stop-losses… In horse racing at least.

 Comparing the likes of Forex and betting odds trading just doesn’t make sense to me.
-They differ wildly in volumes, behaviours and returns.
+They differ wildly in volumes, behaviours, and returns.
 Sports trading is fast, erratic and high-paced.
 It’s half the appeal to most…

 If you want to see my original video answer, hit play on the clip below!